i-jurij/geolocation2/README.md

 }
 ```

-Then run `composer install` and `npm install` from command line into your project directory.
+Then run `composer install` or `npm install` from command line into your project directory.
+But you must resolve import from "node_modules" directory in first way (composer) and
+resolve automatic autoloading of php class from "vendor" directory in second way.

+For automatic resolving autoloading of php class from "vendor" directory and
+javascript import from "node_modules" directory you can `composer install` and `npm install` both execute.
+Package weight ~50Kb only.

 #### Example
 If your site not use MVC model example is into `index.php` into root directory.